-A Homebuyers Report is a survey to identify any problems with a residential property that would require immediate or future repairs.
-It could reveal structural issues with the property, saving you from an expensive mistake or meaning you're well informed about the cost of repairs if you go ahead.
+It could reveal structural issues in the home, saving you from an expensive mistake or meaning you're well informed about the cost of repairs if you go ahead.

 Buying a new home is probably the most expensive purchase you will ever make.
 It is well worth getting a survey done to get a clear picture of what you are paying for.

 Worryingly, one in five buyers fail to commission a survey, according to RICS.
 Of those that do, the majority choose a Homebuyer Report.
-Before you pay for a Homebuyers Survey, make sure you know what you will get for your money.
-Continue reading below to find out which is the best type of survey for your new home.
+Before paying for a home survey, ensure you know what you will get for your money.
+Continue reading to find out the best type of survey for your new home.

 Types of homebuyer survey

-If you're buying in England, the main accredited body for property surveyors is the Royal Institution of Chartered Surveyors (RICS).
+If you're buying in England, the Royal Institution of Chartered Surveyors (RICS) is the main accredited body for property surveyors.
 Alternative accreditors are Sava or the Residential Property Surveyors Association (RPSA).
-Property surveyors linked to these organisations will offer slightly different reports.
+Surveyors linked to these organisations will offer slightly different reports.

 Survey Level 1 - RICS Condition Report

-A RICS condition report is an entry-level report which provides you with a traffic light rating system to indicate the condition of the property and highlights any major issues that need correcting urgently or require further investigation.
-These reports are generally brief and don’t go into specific detail.
+This RICS home survey offers an entry-level report.
+It provides a traffic light rating system to show the property's condition and highlights any significant issues that need correcting urgently or require further investigation.
+These reports are generally brief and don't go into specific detail.

-A RICS homebuyer report is an intermediate level visual survey which reports on anything that is visibly accessible from the property.
-In addition to the information provided in a Condition Report, they will also provide information relating to issues that may impact the value of the property, issues that may breach building regulations and advice on repairs and maintenance.
-If the issues are not visibly evident then this survey level won’t necessarily identify any concealed structural issues.
+A RICS Homebuyer Report is an intermediate level visual survey which reports on anything that is visibly accessible from the property.
+In addition to the information provided in a Condition Survey, the level 2 survey also includes information relating to issues that may impact the property's value or may breach building regulations.
+They also offer advice on repairs or maintenance.
+If the problems are not visibly evident, then this survey level won't necessarily identify any concealed structural issues.

 Survey Level 3 - RICS Building Survey

-A RICS Building Survey is extremely thorough and will provide a comprehensive breakdown of the condition and structure of the property.
-The surveyor will complete a physical inspection of the property rather than a visual survey.
-It will report on any issues with the property, and you can also request guidance on potential repair costs and timings.
+This RICS home survey is extremely thorough and will comprehensively summarise the property's condition.
+The surveyor will complete a structural inspection of the property rather than a visual level 2 survey.
+It will report on any issues, and you can also request guidance on potential repair costs and timings.

 New Build Snagging Survey

-A Snagging Survey is a visual inspection of new build properties.
+A Snagging home survey is a visual inspection of new build properties.
 It can identify any cosmetic issues right through to any major structural concerns.
-Whilst you can create your own snagging list when moving into your new home, a professional may pick up on any issues that you haven’t even noticed.
-Having a professional report may also strengthen your case if you have any issues getting repairs done by the developers.
+While you can create your own snagging list when moving into your new home, a professional may pick up on any issues you haven't noticed.
+A professional report may also strengthen your case if you have any problems getting repairs done by the developers.

 What type of property is a Homebuyers Survey for?

-A Homebuyers Survey is suitable for any residential property – from a flat to a house.
-But it is most suited to properties built less than 50 years ago that have not been renovated and appear to be in good condition with no apparent signs of damage.
+A Homebuyers Survey is suitable for any residential home – from a flat to a house.
+But it is most suited to properties built less than 50 years ago that have not been renovated and appear in good condition with no apparent signs of damage.

-For older properties or those that have been extended, a Building Survey may be a better option as it will uncover more hidden issues.
+A Building Survey may be a better option for older properties or those that have been extended, as it will uncover more hidden issues.

 The surveyor will inspect all visible and accessible aspects of the property's exterior and interior, including the roof, walls, ceilings, bathroom, kitchen, loft space, and outbuildings.
-The guttering, windows and doors, heating, drainage and water services will also be inspected.
+The guttering, windows and doors, heating, drainage and water services will also be inspected for the home survey.

 It does have limitations, though; the surveyor will not look behind furniture or lift flooring.
-It may be supplied with caveats, limiting the surveyor's liability, which could be an issue if you do later discover a significant problem.
+It may be supplied with caveats, limiting the surveyor's liability, which could be an issue if you discover a significant problem later.

 The surveyor will provide an estimated cost of rebuilding the property for insurance purposes.
-Some Homebuyer Reports include a market valuation for the property.
-If the report reveals a lower price than that estimated by your lender's mortgage valuation, then you may be in a position to revise your offer.
+Some home surveys include a market valuation for the property.
+If the report reveals a lower price than that estimated by your lender's mortgage valuation, you may be able to revise your offer.

-You mustn’t confuse a Homebuyer report with a mortgage valuation.
-A mortgage valuation survey is for the benefit of the lender to estimate the value of the property whereas a Homebuyer survey is for the buyer to check the condition of the property.
+You mustn't confuse a Homebuyer report with a mortgage valuation.
+A mortgage valuation survey is for the lender's benefit to estimate the property's value.
+In contrast, a home survey allows the buyer to check the property's condition.

 The cost depends on the type and size of the property.
+The RICS homebuyer report costs can vary.
 Prices start at around £290 but can be as high as £1,390 for a large home.

-A Homebuyers Survey Report is presented using a traffic light system to indicate the condition of each aspect of the property.
-Green means no repairs are needed, and red meaning urgent attention is required.
+A Homebuyers Report is presented using a traffic light system to indicate the condition of each aspect of the property.
+Green means no repairs are needed, and red means urgent attention.
 The report is written in a way that makes it easy to understand without complex jargon to decipher.

 Below is a summary of what each of the traffic light statuses means.